giaosudau/ownCloud-tutorial/Chapter 01 - Getting Started.md

 Git
 ---
-Install git if it isn't installed on your system.
+Install git, if it isn't installed on your system yet.

 1. Debian (based distributions)
 	```